 A popular recipe to use these sweet little crustaceans in is scampi.
 To me though this is sacrilege.
 Rolling them in breadcrumbs and sticking them in the deep fryer just doesn’t do them justice.
 Try this recipe instead it’s far quicker and 10 times tastier.

 We’re so lucky here in this corner of the world to have succulent sea creature right on our doorstep.
-Its only habitat is the north-eastern atlantic, as far south as Portugal, and up to the north in Iceland.
+Its only habitat is the north-eastern Atlantic, as far south as Portugal, and up to the north in Iceland.

 What makes Dublin bay prawns so great? why are they better than their cousins the tiger or king prawn from south-east Asia that you see on supermarket shelves everywhere?
 Well for me its all about the texture.
 There much softer, sweeter tasting, and more succulent.

 If you can’t find fresh ones you could use frozen their quality has improved a lot in the last couple of years due to the fact their flash frozen an hour or two after they’ve been caught.

 The fishing port of Dunmore east was just a couple of miles down the road and every afternoon we’d get a delivery of prawns so fresh that they were still alive and jumping around.

 Sometimes if you pinch the bottom of the tail when you’re taking off the shell the digestive tract will come away too.
-Otherwise its a simple task to run a sharp knife along the top of the tail about a quarter-inch deep until you come across a skinny black thread and pull it out.
+Otherwise, it’s a simple task to run a sharp knife along the top of the tail about a quarter-inch deep until you come across a skinny black thread and pull it out.

 I cringe if I go out for dinner to a restaurant and am served prawns that haven’t been deveined.
 Call me fussy but it can make them taste bitter and I’m not that into eating prawn excrement.

 If you got the prawns whole from the market keep all the heads and shells, wrap them up in cling and pop them in the freezer.
-You can use them later to make a awesome tasting shellfish stock that will really lift soups and sauces.
+You can use them later to make an awesome tasting shellfish stock that will really lift soups and sauces.

-During the summer months I like to add some seasonal vegetables to the mix.
+During the summer months, I like to add some seasonal vegetables to the mix.
 Ripe cherry tomatoes, peas or asparagus.
 It works great as an appetizer or cook some pasta to go along with it and have it for lunch or supper.

-- First make the garlic butter – mix together the butter, garlic and parsley and blitz in the food processor for 1 minute.
+First, make the garlic butter – mix together the butter, garlic and parsley and blitz in the food processor for 1 minute.

-- Next shell the prawns and devein them and dry them off on paper towels.
+Next, shell the prawns and devein them and dry them off on paper towels.
 I sometimes leave the heads on and just remove the shell from the tail.
 But feel free to take the heads off altogether.
 They make a great stock.

-- Heat the olive oil till smoking hot and gently add the prawns.
+Heat the olive oil till smoking hot and gently add the prawns.

-- Cook for about 30 seconds till golden brown and then turn them over
+Cook for about 30 seconds till golden brown and then turn them over

 add the garlic butter to the pan and just as it starts to turn brown add the white wine.

-- Remove the pan from the heat and stir in the chopped parsley.
+Remove the pan from the heat and stir in the chopped parsley.

-- Serve and enjoy
+Serve and enjoy

-if you can’t get a hold of dublin bay prawns substitute another type of prawn or shrimp.
+if you can’t get a hold of Dublin bay prawns, substitute another type of prawn or shrimp.